-Learn more about the Town’s Winter Control Program.
+Learn more about the Town’s Winter Control Program by clicking here.

 Potholes can develop quickly in freezing temperatures.
 Help us identify and prioritize them for repair by clicking here.

 Prepare for storm surges by checking your property for flood vulnerabilities, learning to turn off utilities, and storing important documents safely.
 Stay informed about potential evacuations and keep your emergency kit portable for quick access.

 Heavy rain and melting snow can lead to excess water on roads and properties.
 Take preventive measures by removing excess snow, clearing foundations, and ensuring proper drainage.
 Please drive and walk cautiously during icy conditions.

 Power outages are often caused by freezing rain, sleet storms and/or high winds that damage power lines and equipment.
 Cold snaps or heat waves can also overload the electric power system.
 During a power outage, you may be left without heating/air conditioning, lighting, hot water, or even running water.
 If you only have a cordless phone, you will also be left without phone service.
 You can greatly lessen the impact of a power outage by taking the time to prepare in advance.
 Learn how to prepare by clicking here.